Comparing localizations across adjunctions: Algebras up to homotopy

-Since $T$ preserves $f$\nobreakdash-equivalences, it follows from Theorem~\ref{monad} that there is a localization $L'$ on $\Ho(\M)^T$ such that $U$ preserves and reflects local objects and equivalences, and moreover $L_fUX\simeq UL'X$ naturally for every homotopy $T$\nobreakdash-algebra $X$.
+Since $T$ preserves $f$\nobreakdash-equivalences between cofibrant objects, it follows from Theorem~\ref{monad} that there is a localization $L'$ on $\Ho(\M)^T$ such that $U$ preserves and reflects local objects and equivalences, and $L_fUX\simeq UL'X$ naturally for every homotopy $T$\nobreakdash-algebra $X$.
 Since $T$ also preserves $Tf$\nobreakdash-equivalences, we infer similarly that $L_{Tf}UX\simeq UL''X$ for a localization~$L''$.
-We next show that, as in the proof of Theorem~\ref{greattheorem}, we have $L'\simeq L''$.
+We next show that $L'\simeq L''$ as in the proof of Proposition~\ref{greattheorem}.

-The $L'$\nobreakdash-local objects are those $X$ in $\Ho(\M)^T$ such that $UX$ is $f$\nobreakdash-local, and the $L''$\nobreakdash-local objects are those such that $UX$ is $Tf$\nobreakdash-local.
-Since $T$ preserves $f$\nobreakdash-equivalences, $Tf$ is an $f$\nobreakdash-equivalence and hence every $f$\nobreakdash-local object of $\M$ is $Tf$\nobreakdash-local.
+The $L'$\nobreakdash-local objects are those $(X,a)$ in $\Ho(\M)^T$ such that $X$ is $f$\nobreakdash-local, and the $L''$\nobreakdash-local objects are those such that $X$ is $Tf$\nobreakdash-local.
+Since $T$ preserves $f$\nobreakdash-equivalences between cofibrant objects, $Tf$ is an $f$\nobreakdash-equivalence and hence every $f$\nobreakdash-local object of $\M$ is $Tf$\nobreakdash-local.
 This tells us that all $L'$\nobreakdash-local objects of $\Ho(\M)^T$ are $L''$\nobreakdash-local.
-To prove the converse, suppose that $X$ is $Tf$\nobreakdash-local.
-Then $\map_{\M}(Tf,X)$ is a weak equivalence; hence, we will have achieved our goal if we prove that $\map_{\M}(f,X)$ is a homotopy retract of $\map_{\M}(Tf,X)$.
-For this, let $\eta$ be the unit of $T$ and consider the composite
+Conversely, if $(X,a)$ is $L''$-local in $\Ho(\M)^T$, then we may assume that $X$ is fibrant and cofibrant and $Tf$-local.
+Since $T$ preserves cofibrant objects, we may also assume that $a\colon TX\to X$ is represented by a map in~$\M$.
+Thus, $a\circ\eta_X\simeq{\rm id}_X$ and, in this situation, Lemma~\ref{hammocks} tells us that $X$ is $f$-local, so $(X,a)$ is $L'$-local. \end{proof}